Computer Science Master's Degree FAQ (for Prospective Students)

 Program information for current students is here.

-Contact the computer science graduate program coordinator at
+Contact the computer science graduate program director at